Eligibility – who can have one?

 Use the Blue Badge eligibility tool to see if you meet the criteria for a Blue Badge.

-If you want to apply for a blue badge for a mental disorder, this is separate to the normal blue badge application process.
-Contact your local council for the full eligibility criteria and to see how to apply.
+If you want to apply for a Blue Badge under this criteria there is a different application process.
+Contact your local council for the full eligibility criteria and details of how to apply.